Eris-Margeta/dircontxt/README.md

     ```

 2.  **Create the `config` File:**
-    This file controls the program's output behavior.
+    This file controls the program's output behavior when writing files.
     ```bash
     cat << EOF > ~/.config/dircontxt/config
     # ---------------------------------------------------